avibrazil/un-istore/README.md

 $ un-istore.sh "Avi Alkalay" "some@email.com" | tee -a /tmp/un-istore.log
 ```

-The script works on Linux and might work on macOS too (use your Mac terminal).
+The script works on Linux and might work on macOS too (use your Mac terminal to run it).

 ## The proof it worked
 Use ```exiftool``` to inspect an M4A file: